 The 3rd Regiment received its nickname of 'The Buffs' because it had been issued with buff coats when it first served abroad in the Low Countries.
 It was later given buff-coloured uniform facings (collar, lapels and cuffs) and waistcoats to distinguish itself from those of other regiments.

-The regiment returned to Flanders five times in the first half of the 18th century, a period which also saw it raiding the Spanish coast, operating in Germany and fighting in Scotland against both the 1715 and 1745 Jacobite Rebellions.
+The regiment returned to Flanders five times in the first half of the 18th century.
+This period also saw it raiding the Spanish coast, operating in Germany, and fighting in Scotland against both the 1715 and 1745 Jacobite Rebellions.

-After a spell of garrison duties in France and Ireland, it spent 1821 to 1827 guarding convicts, both on the voyage out and then in Australia itself.
+After a spell of garrison duties in France and Ireland, it spent 1821 to 1827 guarding convicts, both on the outbound voyage and then in Australia itself.

-During the next two decades both battalions undertook garrison duties across the British Empire, but 2nd Battalion fought in the Zulu War (1879) and Boer War (1899-1902) and 1st Battalion served on the North West Frontier of India during the expeditions to Chitral and Malakand (1895-97).
+During the next two decades, both battalions undertook garrison duties across the British Empire.
+2nd Battalion fought in the Zulu War (1879) and Boer War (1899-1902), while 1st Battalion served on the North West Frontier of India during the expeditions to Chitral and Malakand (1895-97).

 The regiment also raised 12 Reserve, Territorial and New Army battalions during the conflict, serving in all the main theatres of war.